protocubo/vijka/README.md

 runtime Dynamics (unlike C++).
 It is also less verbose, easier to read, write and maintain than languages like Java or C++.
 Of the functional like improvements, is supports function binding, function passing, Lambda calculus and pattern matching.

-It can be single handed used to target both native (desktop C++, iOS, Android, ...) and virtual (Neko VM, Java VM, JavaScript, Flash, ...) targets, altought that may require some code refactoring due to incompatibilities between the underlying platforms.
+Haxe is used to target both native (desktop C++, iOS, Android, ...) and virtual (Neko VM, Java VM, JavaScript, Flash, ...) targets, although some code refactoring is sometimes needed due to incompatibilities between the underlying platforms.

+_Vijka_ was created for a highway concession study, and the current version 1.0.x was aimed to provide only the most important functionality.

+Initally not a concern, performance ended up getting a lot of importance when GC issues were found on C++ Haxe target.
+In the next two days, the migration to the (at time thought to be yet experimental) Java target and several algorithm optimizations generated a 2000x speed improvement.
+A few days later, another 3~4x improvement was experienced by implementing concurrent computation.